 If you abused potent, fast-acting opiates like heroin, trying to quit at home could be life-threatening.
 If you abused a long-lasting opiate like methadone, which is also potent, you need medical supervision to manage that detox process.
 Regardless of what kind of opiates you struggle with, for how long, and in what doses, it is recommended by all medical professionals that you enter a detox program.

 When your withdrawal symptoms are clinically in the moderate or severe range, they can lead to life-threatening situations.
 The biggest risk is relapse followed by an overdose.
 If you do not have support or medical oversight to manage your cravings and compulsive behaviors, then you are at high risk of relapsing back into abusing opiates.
-However, once you have started the withdrawal process, your tolerance for opiates goes down, so if you begin abusing the same dose or more of the drug than you did before, you are likely to overdose.

 The leading cause of opiate overdose death is breathing suppression or stopped breathing.
 If you see someone who is not breathing or barely breathing, passed out and will not wake up, or you have a hard time finding their pulse, they may be having an opioid overdose.
 Call 911 immediately because this person needs emergency medical attention.

 The other life-threatening risk during opiate overdose is dehydration, which can lead to hypernatremia, or a high level of sodium in the blood.
 Vomiting, diarrhea, sweating, and not drinking enough water to manage this fluid loss means you are at risk.
 Signs of severe hypernatremia include: